lucasbrambrink/loadAsync/README.md

 This utility is designed to maximize page load performance by minimizing the javascript footprint.
-It loads `<script>` resources asynchronously (and thereby leverage concurrency in the browser) but guarantees load order
+It loads `<script>` resources asynchronously (and thereby leverages concurrency in the browser) but still guarantees load order
 (in cases where one resource depends on another).

-Loading javascript asynchronously improves page performance (often dramatically).
-Dynamically adding `<script>` tags into the DOM after page-load (with javascript) is a robust strategy that works across all browsers.
+It is well established that loading javascript asynchronously improves page performance.
+Dynamically adding `<script>` tags into the DOM after page-load (with javascript) is a robust strategy that works across all modern browsers.

 However, loading scripts asynchronously does not guarantee execution order.
 This library aims to bridge these two constraints:

-1) load as much javascript concurrently as possible
+1. load as much javascript concurrently as possible

-2) await dependency scripts before code execution
+2. await dependency scripts before code execution

 Include all `<script>` as `<div class="async-script">` (or any other hidden element) with `data-key`, `data-source`, and `data-depends-on`